 DC Health has a robust collaboration with the Maryland Department of Health and Virginia Department of Health, known as the DMV Collaborative.
 The collaboration consists of a data-sharing agreement for surveillance data, regular meetings to plan and coordinate service delivery and resource allocation, integrated planning efforts (e.g., the three jurisdictions co-developed the Ryan White HIV/AIDS Program needs assessment to be conducted across the region), and joint participation in projects.
 DC Health has engaged with the other health departments in considering a regional strategy to end the epidemic.
 DC Health is the current Ryan White program Part A recipient and administers the program for the eligible metropolitan area (EMA).
 The EMA includes suburban Maryland counties, Northern Virginia, the District, and two counties in West Virginia.

-DC Health is an integrated HIV, hepatitis, STD, and TB program, which includes the health department-operated DC Health and Wellness Center (formerly known as the STD Clinic).
-The DC Health and Wellness Center has been a model in integrating HIV prevention and treatment models, such as same-day PrEP initiation and rapid ART.
+DC Health is an integrated HIV, hepatitis, STD, and TB program, that includes the health department-operated DC Health and Wellness Center (formerly known as the STD Clinic).
+The DC Health and Wellness Center has been a model in integrating HIV prevention and treatment models, such as same-day pre-exposure prophylaxis initiation and rapid antiviroal therapy.

-For over 10 years, DC Health has engaged with the faith-based community through its Places of Worship Advisory Board (POWAB).
-POWAB provides a vibrant forum for strategies to incorporate HIV-related messages and services in the faith community.
+For over 10 years, DC Health has engaged with the faith-based community through the department's Places of Worship Advisory Board (POWAB).
+POWAB provides a vibrant forum for strategies to incorporate HIV-related messages and services into the faith community's work.
 The members serve as a vital sounding board for DC Health program initiatives.

 In 2015, the Centers for Disease Control and Prevention made a grant to DC for a PS15-1509 demonstration project for men who have sex with men of color.
 DC Health formed the IMPACT DMV Coalition of community members and providers from the metropolitan area to serve, inform, guide, and provide feedback on the project.
-The IMPACT DMV Coalition remains very active and will be a helpful forum for input particularly on the gay/bisexual/same gender loving men communities and transgender communities of color.
+The IMPACT DMV Coalition remains very active and will be a helpful forum for input particularly on the gay/bisexual/same gender-loving men communities of color and transgender communities of color.

-DC Health formed a Youth Advisory Board to develop a new campaign for young people called Sex Is… The youth members represent diverse adolescents.
-DC Health also funds the DC Peer Education Network, which supports about 300 young people as peer educators in District schools.
-Both will provide an effective access to youth input into the planning process.
+DC Health formed a Youth Advisory Council to develop a new campaign for youths called Sex Is… The youth members are a diverse group of adolescents.
+DC Health also funds the DC Peer Education Network, which supports about 300 youths as peer educators in District schools.
+Both will provide an effective access to youth input on the planning process.